Plug Power, Inc. (PLUG) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Feb.
-20, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Plug Power, Inc. ("Plug Power" or the "Company") (NASDAQ: PLUG) have opportunity to lead the securities fraud class action lawsuit.
+26, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Plug Power, Inc. ("Plug Power" or the "Company") (NASDAQ: PLUG).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN PLUG POWER, INC. (PLUG), CLICK HERE BEFORE APRIL 3, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR PLUG POWER INVESTMENTS, CLICK HERE BEFORE APRIL 3, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?